 One of the most popular things to do in Spain, especially in the summertime, is to take the long walk across the north of the country on the Camino de Santiago.
 There are several trails that wind their ways through small traditional Spanish towns and across vast landscapes.

 If you are interested in learning more about the Spanish countryside, I highly recommend walking a portion (or all) of one of these historic trails.
 Before you go, Pilgrimage to the End of the World: The Road to Santiago de Compostela by Rudolph is one of the best resources, as far as insights from experienced hikers goes.
 It will have you scratching at the bit for the beautiful Spanish culture.

 How I was inspired

 Spanish culture is often seen as one of the most charming and inviting experiences in Europe.
-What I learned in these memoirs is that Spain is meant to be truly enjoyed– not from a tourist’s point of view, but from a down-to-earth local side.
+What I learned in these memoirs is that Spain is meant to be truly enjoyed with the deeper experiences that are illustrated in these books on Spain.

 This guest post was contributed by Adam Cheshire